 It is intended that the boundaries of the Land Use categories shown on Schedules A1 to A7 of this Plan, shall be considered as general only, except in the case where the boundary coincides with roads, railways, property lines and other definite physical limits.
 However, they are not intended, in all cases, to define the exact limits of such areas.
-Minor adjustments may be made to these boundaries for the purpose of any Zoning By-law without necessitating an amendment to this Plan.
+Minor adjustments may be made to these boundaries for the purpose of any Zoning Bylaw without necessitating an amendment to this Plan.
 Except for such minor adjustments, no areas or zones shall be created that do not conform with this Plan.

 The Township recognizes that the boundaries of the "Natural Areas" on Schedules A1 to A7of this Plan may be imprecise and subject to change.
 The Township shall determine the extent of these "Natural Areas" on a site-by-site basis when considering development proposals, in consultation with the Nottawasaga Valley Conservation Authority, the Ministry of Natural Resources and where applicable the Niagara Escarpment Commission.
-Minor adjustments to the "Natural Areas" designation can occur without necessitating an amendment to this Plan provided written approval is obtained from these agencies, where applicable.
+Minor adjustments to the "Natural Areas" designation can occur without necessitating an amendment to this Plan provided written approval is obtained from these agencies, where applicable the revised boundary has been established through an ecological site assessment and/or an Environment Impact Statement.